In This Article

 - Gypsum ceilings may crack if not installed properly.

-- In case of any repairs, the entire ceiling needs to be broken down.
+- In cases of repairs, the entire ceiling needs to be broken down.

 POP vs Gypsum

 POP or Plaster of Paris is nothing but semi-dehydrated gypsum.
-Here are the differences between the two.
+Here are the differences between these two.

 |Time Taken to Install||Less Time||More Time|